 11. Interpretation and Translation

 Are you interested in a career in Translation and Interpretation?
-If you dream of working in the translation and interpretation field, learning and understanding like Persian will further enhance the beauty of your qualifications.
+If you dream of working in this field, learning and understanding Persian will further enhance the beauty of your qualifications.

-It is one of the valuable languages in the world because it is challenging to learn Persian.
-The number of people who are proficient in the corresponding language is very less.
+It is one of the most valuable languages in the world because learning Persian is challenging.
+However, the number of people proficient in the corresponding language is much lower.

 Since there is a considerable size of Persian speakers, the demand for interpretation and translation jobs always exists, especially in the freelance language market.